Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/onelinecrypto-SeeTF-2023.md

 ```

 So all the flag characters are in the range 48 to 122.
 Not all in this range are valid but most are.

+I'll start with the actual flag  `SEE{luQ5xmNUKgEEDO_c5LoJCum}` and just writing out some asserts